JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Do something with TICK and TOCK?
-- Review console.log/error usage
-- Add try catches where / if necessary
 - Presets to export to other formats (CSV, GPS, KML, GEOJSON, AE)
 - Merge more than one video file
 - Compute properties?
 Distance, turns, vibration...?

 ## Maybe To-Do

+- Do something with TICK and TOCK?
 - Take potential nested arrays into account f[8]?
 Never found one to test
 - Optimise parseKLV even more